-We all dream of the perfect dog who never has "accidents" on the carpet, fetches our morning paper, and lets us know if Timmy fell down the well again.
+We all dream of the perfect dog who never has "accidents" on the carpet, fetches our morning paper, and lets us know if Timmy fell down the well (again).
 No matter how many of us think this is just a dream, we can have a well-behaved dog with a little time and patience.
-Training can make our pets behave well at home, help with medical exams, protect our pets by establishing proper behaviors, and most importantly, give us valuable time to bond with our pets.
+Training can make our pets behave well at home, help with medical exams at the vet, protect our pets by establishing proper behaviors, and most importantly, give us valuable time to bond with our pets.

-It is important to remember a few things about canine mentality while beginning a training regime.
+It is important to remember a few things about the canine mentality while beginning a training regime.
 First, dogs are creatures of habit.
 You have to establish a consistent behavior/consequence sequence for dogs to be able to know what to do.
-After each time your dog preforms the "good" behavior – going to the bathroom outside, sitting, performing a triple back flip – let him know it was good.
-A scratch behind the ears, happy priase or training treat tells him it was a good thing.
+After each time your dog performs the "good" behavior – going to the bathroom outside, sitting, doing a triple back flip – let him know it was good.
+A scratch behind the ears, happy praise, or a training treat tells him it was a good thing.
 If you say "triple back flip" and he does a double twisting front flip, ignore it.
 It wasn't what you wanted (even if it would be pretty impressive).
 You want to reward the proper response to cues.

 If you are trying to house-train your dog, feed him at a consistent time every day and take him outside at a consistent time every day.
 Soon he'll expect this and will know that's when he's supposed to go to the bathroom.
 Saying a specific word or phrase every time will help teach him as well.
 Every time you take him outside, saying "potty time" or another set phrase will tie in what he's supposed to do if you reward him for doing it.
 Soon, you'll be able to say "potty time" and he'll automatically go outside, do his thing, and look for his reward.